Last updated on September 11th, 2021 at 01:13 pm

 But if test results were faked, that’s clearly dishonest and unacceptable.
-At the least it raises concerns about the process and the ability to trust the vaccine.
-At worst it can mean that children are less protected against a potentially harmful disease than government and others believe, and that such lesser protection increases the chances of outbreaks.
+At the least, it raises concerns about the process and the ability to trust the vaccine.
+At worst it can mean that children are less protected against a potentially harmful disease than the government and others believe and that such lesser protection increases the chances of outbreaks.

 The decision on the Motion to Dismiss

-Merck filed for a motion to dismiss using a number of legal arguments.
+Merck filed a motion to dismiss using a number of legal arguments.